RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 ## Shard placement

 The location of the primary and replica shards on the cluster nodes can impact your database performance.
-Primary shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
+Primary shards and their corresponding replica shards are always placed on separate nodes for data resiliency and high availability.
 The shard placement policy helps to maintain optimal performance and resiliency.

 Redis Enterprise Software has two shard placement policies available: